Just got an offer from a tenant? Congrats! You’re all set to generate a steady stream of passive rental income every month.

 If you or your tenant aren’t familiar with crafting an LOI, check out Bluenest’s agent service for landlords.
 Bluenest offers a “DIY” scheme and a “Bluenest service” scheme.

-The latter comes with full agent support, but if you want to keep costs low, then opt for the former.
+The latter comes with full agent support for rental, but if you want to keep costs low, then opt for the former.
 With both plans, Bluenest provides you with LOI and Tenancy Agreement (TA) templates.

 Most landlords choose to collect one month’s rent as their Good Faith Deposit.
 You may convert this into a Security Deposit when you and your tenant sign the Tenancy Agreement, or put it towards the first month of rent.

 In the event that your tenant backs out and decides that they don’t want to rent from you after all, you can keep the Good Faith Deposit.